huggingface/blog/leaderboard-contextual.md

 While working on this, we found that:
 - Modern LMMs (proprietary and open models) struggle to perform on ConTextual dataset while humans are good at it, hinting at the possibility of model improvement to enhance reasoning over text-rich images, a domain with significant real-world applications.
 - Proprietary LMMs perform poorly in infographics reasoning that involves time reading, indicating a gap in their capabilities compared to humans.
 Notably, GPT-4V, the best performing model, surpasses humans in abstract reasoning, potentially due to exposure to memes and quotes data, but struggles in time-related tasks where humans excel.
-- Open models such as LLaVA-1.5-13B and ShareGPT-4V-7B achieve acceptable ratings only in abstract and natural scenes contexts, suggesting a limitation in their training data diversity.
-- The augmented LLM approach achieves a very low rating of 17.2%, which indicates that the dataset instances cannot be solved without precise visual perception.
+- For open-source models such as LLaVA-1.5-13B and ShareGPT-4V-7B, there is a strong gap between the domains on which they achieve acceptable human ratings (abstract and natural scene contexts) and the other domains ((time-reading, infographics, navigation, shopping, web, and mobile usage).
+It's therefore likely that many of the domains we cover in our samples are out-of-distribution for these models.
+Open-source models should therefore aim to increase the diversity in their training data.
+- Augmenting an LMMs with a Large Language Model, which receives visual information converted into text via OCR or captions, performs notably badly, with an human approval rate of 17.2%.
+Our samples need a combination of precise visual perception along with fine-grained nuanced vision-language alignment to be solved.

+Our analysis suggests promising next steps include:
+- developing enhanced image encoders,
-Our analysis suggests that the practitioners develop enhanced image encoders and create highly accurate image descriptions, to improve the model's perception and mitigate the occurrence of hallucinations.
+- creating highly accurate image descriptions,
+- facilitating fine-grained vision-language alignment to improve the model's perception and mitigate the occurrence of hallucinations.

 This, in turn, will lead to more effective context-sensitive text-rich visual reasoning.

 ## What’s next?